 A little-known fact about HR professionals: We HATE inefficient processes!
 HR technology automates manual, redundant tasks, allowing us to focus on the highest and best use of our time.
 Human Resources executives, in particular, see the value in automation.
 Garter's 2021 HR Leaders Agenda Poll survey revealed "hyperautomation" to be one of the top technology trends for HR Leaders.

-And, while some HR professionals may hesitate to fully embrace HR technology, available data paints a positive picture of HR tech implementation.
-Basically, HR tech is constantly getting better, and employee and company adoption is getting better along with it.
-PWC's 2022 HR Tech Survey found that most HR leaders' expectations for cloud-based HR systems were met or exceeded for each of the below 10 possible outcomes:
+And, while some HR professionals may hesitate to embrace HR technology fully, available data paints a positive picture of HR tech implementation.
+HR tech is constantly improving, and employee and company adoption is improving along with it.
+PWC's 2022 HR Tech Survey found that most HR leaders' expectations for cloud-based HR systems were met or exceeded for each of the below ten possible outcomes: